Measles, Vaccines & The Stakes of Hesitancy | Zack Technology LLC

 Measles, America, & the Cost of Hesitancy

 More than 4,300 confirmed measles cases have struck the United States since January 2025.
-Almost every single one of them was entirely preventable.
+Almost every single one was entirely preventable.
 This is the story of a disease that should not exist in a vaccinated nation — and why it does.

 #VaccinesSaveLives